Jake-Symons/Bert/README.md

 # Bert

-Bot that does regular commands and manages Jake's Office, a chat room on the Stack Exchange Network.
-Also searches for posts that could be edited, and generally helps out with Jake's SE life.
+My Guy.

+Doesn't exist yet but this is a bot that will hopefully make my life on the Stack Exchange sites eaiser but notifying me of posts to edit and thing's I can do.
+I'll see where there isn't a bot that already covers what Ineed and then I'll give it those features.